bhargav265/Language-Detection/README.md

 ## Results

 The N-grams approach achieved an average accuracy of ~85% for the test set.
-It was observed that the model misclassified appreciable amount of sentences for which the length was less.
-It couldn't find a match in the language model and made a mistake.
+It was observed that our prediction model misclassified appreciable amount of sentences for which the length was less.
+It couldn't find a match in the language profile and made a mistake.

 The deep neural network achieved an accuracy of 99%.
 This shows the exceptional capability of Deep learning.
 Just by adding 3-4 dense layers remarkable results were obtained.
 But of course, you have to take care of other factors too, viz overfitting, train-test split etc...